This article is part of an overview of getting started with Red Canary:

 - Respond to threats using automation

 Estimated reading time: 5 minutes

 For organizations using Red Canary to collect and prioritize alerts, the next step after deploying endpoint sensors that collect endpoint telemetry is to begin sending the alerts from your other security products to Red Canary.
 These external alerts are the alerts from your security products, services, cloud provider, etc. These alerts are often difficult to investigate conclusively because they only describe part of the story of what happened.

 For customers with the external alerts feature enabled, Red Canary takes these alerts, correlates them together, and—most importantly—determines if there was any activity on your endpoints that corroborates the activity described by the alert.
 This process of “alert validation” oftentimes dramatically reduces the number of alerts your team needs to review.

-Add products to your security stack by clicking your company name in the site navigation.
-Below My security stack, begin typing the name of a security product and press Enter to add the product to your security stack.
+The first step to collect alerts is to record the security products your organization uses.
+In Red Canary, add products to your security stack by clicking Integrations and then Alert Sources.
+In the Alert Sources search bar, begin typing the name of a security product and select it to add the product to your security stack.